 Garza said that while playing, he feels that “naturally, the notes just come out.”

 Accompanying each performer was someone playing the bajo sexto, a Mexican string instrument that is similar to the guitar.
 After accordion performers introduced themselves, the hall fell silent.
-Before playing, the student-musician would start the song by tapping the beat on the wooden stage with the heel of their boot to get in synch with the bajo sexto player.
+Before playing, the student-musician would start the song by tapping the beat on the wooden stage with the heel of their boot to get in sync with the bajo sexto player.

 While playing, accordionists swayed to the melody of the song, and at intense parts, made eye-contact with the bajo sexto player.